 The opposing signals clear as the westbound passes them.

 The westbound is now approaching the siding with the meeting train.
 The opposing signals on the west side of the siding are are still providing "double yellow".

 As soon as the westbound clears the line, the eastbound headblock signal clears, permitting the eastbound to leave the siding.

 In our example the eastbound stays in the siding for a while.
 The westbound has reached the other end of the siding and tumbled down the signals on the next stretch of line.

 The overlap is also active for following trains in this example.
 In some installations it is switched out by direction sensing circuitry.

 After clearing the overlap, the westbound signal protecting the siding changes to "Approach".
 The previous signal also stays at "Approach" to provide the "double yellow".

 Finally the westbound clears the first block after the siding and the "double yellow" signals change to "Clear".

 The eastbound now gets ready to depart and opens the switch.
 This sets the signals protecting the siding to "Stop and Proceed" and the eastbound is ready to go.

-Text, Images except for wallpaper, HTML: Carsten S. Lundsten.
+Text, HTML: Carsten S. Lundsten.